Charles Holmes. 1923 to 2014.

 On June 9th the diary entry reads ’leave’ and the next entry is his posting to Biggin Hill in Kent on February 2nd 1946.

 I have no idea what he did in these months but I believe he was back in Skelton helping sort out some family matters and generally ‘winding down’ after his war experience.
-Despite this experience, of which he spoke very little.
+Despite this experience,

 I believe he was keen to stay in the RAF.
-He had been commissioned on April 6th 1945 and given the difficulties of finding work plus the ‘letdown’ of civilian life after the strange excitement of war he probably saw a good future in the Service.
+He had been commissioned on April 6th 1945 and given the difficulties of finding work plus the ‘letdown’ of civilian life after

 Going through some of his papers I found a touching letter from the ‘Old Skelton Ward Welcome Home Committee’.